-It’s no surprise that Harvard University topped this list, considering that it also took the top spot in the overall WSJ/THE US College Ranking 2019.
-Harvard has also been a mainstay at the top of the THE Reputation Ranking for the past six years.
+It’s no surprise that Harvard University tops this list, considering that it also took the top spot in the overall WSJ/THE US College Ranking 2022.
+Harvard has also been a mainstay at the top of the THE Reputation Ranking for the past nine years.

-According to the university’s website, it has stepped up financial aid by 75 per cent since 2007, now offering about $170 million per year to students.
+According to the university’s website, it has stepped up financial aid by 75 per cent since 2007, and is now offering about $170 million a year to students.
 In fact, 50 per cent of students receive financial aid.

 MIT also sponsors 31 varsity sports and has one of the broadest NCAA Division III athletic programmes.

-Notable alumni of Yale University include US secretaries of state Hillary Clinton and John Kerry, and actress Meryl Streep.
-In fact, Yale has an impressive group of alumni including five US presidents, 20 Nobel prizewinners and 32 Pulitzer winners.
+Notable graduates of Yale University include former US secretaries of state Hillary Clinton and John Kerry, and actor Meryl Streep.
+In fact, Yale has an impressive group of alumni including five US presidents, 20 Nobel prizewinners and 32 Pulitzer prizewinners.

-Yale is famous for its secret societies, including Scroll and Key and Skull and Bones, which only started admitting women in 1991.
-There are also plenty of student societies that aren’t so secret, such as the mathematics society, the Chinese student society, foosball club and the chamber orchestra.
+Yale is famous for its secret societies, including Scroll and Key and Skull and Bones, which started admitting women only in 1991.
+There are also plenty of student societies that aren’t so secret, such as the mathematics society, Chinese students’ society, foosball club and the chamber orchestra.

 From a waiter working in Singapore to becoming a Harvard graduate